 This is the main problem with the Formation Bar, it just doesn’t offer enough when for the same price the competition is including a separate wireless subwoofer and upward-firing drivers for immersive audio support.
 Is looking good and sounding great still enough?
 Probably not when cheaper soundbars include lossless object-based formats, high-resolution audio and built-in smart assistants.
 If you’ll pardon the pun, the bar has been set very high in recent years, and the Formation Bar fails to clear it.

-Should you buy the Bowers & Wilkins Formation Bar?
+You should buy the Bowers & Wilkins Formation Bar if…